-Drugs' education will be provided by tutors within a structured Life Learning programme at all KS3, 4 and 5.
+Drugs' education will be provided by tutors within a structured Life Learning programme in all Keys Stages.
 In addition, where possible, visiting speakers and groups will be integrated into the delivery.
 Key personnel will attend regular training programmes on drug awareness and the delivery of drug education in schools; this information will be cascaded to tutors to enhance their knowledge and delivery of the drugs' education programme.
 Pupils will evaluate the drugs' education programme within their termly assessment of the PSHE/Life Learning programme.

-The Department for Education (DfE) statutory guidance for Health Education at Key Stage 3 and 4 builds upon at Primary level the facts and risks associated with drug, alcohol and tobacco use.
+The Department for Education (DfE) statutory guidance for Health Education at Key Stage 3 and 4 builds upon the facts and risks associated with drug, alcohol and tobacco use.
 At KS3 and KS4, this extends to the facts, laws, risks and consequences associated with drug, alcohol and tobacco use and the dangers that drugs prescribed, but still present serious health risks.
 It also considers the benefits of smoking cessation and how best to access support in relation to this.